-ASTR 150 Voyage through the Solar System (3) An illustrated voyage through the solar system.
-The origin, evolution, and present state of the sun and each planet based on recent results.
-(Spring only) (Cross-listed as GG 105) DP
+ASTR 150 Voyage through the Solar System (3) An illustrated voyage through the Solar System based on recent scientific results.
+The class highlights the origin, evolution, and current knowledge of the eight planets, their moons, asteroids, comets, and one star, the Sun.
+Field trip.
+(Cross-listed as GG 105) DP

 ASTR 241 Foundations of Astrophysics I: The Solar System (3) Solar system astrophysics.
-Dynamics of planets, satellite systems, asteroids and comets; internal and atmospheric structure of terrestrial and giant planets; thermal balance; the Sun as a star.
-Credit not given for both ASTR 240 and 241.
+Dynamics of planets, satellite systems, asteroids and comets; planetary atmospheres and internal structure; thermal balance; the Sun as a star.
+Introduces numerical computing.
 A-F only.
 Pre: PHYS 170, MATH 242 or 252A, and PHYS 272 (or concurrent).
 (Fall only) DP

 ASTR 280 Evolution of the Universe (3) The Big Bang, origin of the elements, formation and evolution of galaxies and stars.
-Pre: any introductory astronomy or physics course, or consent.
 DP

 ASTR 380 The Cosmos in Western Culture (3) History and intellectual context of astronomical discovery; the evolution of ideas of space, time, and motion from the Babylonians to relativistic cosmologies; emphasis on the interaction of astronomy with the history of ideas.
 Pre: 110 (or concurrent).
 (Spring only)